ga4gh/vrs/docs/source/specification/terms_and_model/location.rst

 **Biological definition**

-As used by biologists, the precision of “location” (or “locus”) varies widely; examples include chromosomal bands, named genomic features (e.g., genes, exons, or markers), or specific positions on a reference sequence.
+As used by biologists, the precision of “location” (or “locus”) varies widely, ranging from precise start and end numerical coordinates defining a Location, to bounded regions of a sequence, to conceptual references to named genomic features (e.g., chromosomal bands, genes, exons) as proxies for the Locations on an implied reference sequence.

 **Computational definition**

-The `Location` abstract class refers to contiguous regions of biological sequences.
-Universally, a Location is an identifiable position or region on a :ref:`Sequence`, defined by a Sequence :ref:`Id` and related information, which varies by Location subclass.
-Concrete types of Locations are described below.
-The most common Location is a :ref:`sequence-location`, i.e., a Location based on a named sequence and an Interval on that sequence.
+The `Location` abstract class refers to position of a contiguous segment of a biological sequence.
+The most common and concrete Location is a :ref:`sequence-location`, i.e., a Location based on a named sequence and an Interval on that sequence.
 Additional :ref:`planned-locations` may also be conceptual or symbolic locations, such as a cytoband region or a gene.
 Any of these may be used as the Location for Variation.

+**Implementation Guidance**

+* Location refers to a position.
+Although it may imply a sequence, the two concepts are not interchangable, especially when the location is non-specific (e.g., a range) or symbolic (a gene).

 .. _sequence-location: